• Skip to main content

 Using Mary as their example, they agreed.

-While the presenting issues are somewhat different, the challenge for the Church remains
+While the present issues are somewhat different, the challenge for the Church remains

 • building up a fractured society